-- 2 to 3 tablespoons nondairy chocolate chips or mini chips (can also substitute raisins or dried cranberries)
+- 3 tablespoons vegan chocolate chips can also substitute raisins or dried cranberries

 - ¼ teaspoon sea salt

 - ⅛ tsp ground nutmeg or freshly grated

 - ¼ cup plain unsweetened nondairy milk plus 2 tablespoons

 - Preheat oven to 350°F. Line an 8" × 8" baking dish with parchment paper.

 - In a large bowl, combine the rolled oats, oat flour, pumpkin seeds, chocolate chips, cinnamon, sea salt, and nutmeg.

 - In a smaller bowl, combine the milk, brown rice syrup, and maple syrup.

 - Add the wet ingredients to the dry mixture, stirring until well combined.

 - Transfer the mixture to the prepared pan, and press it down until evenly distributed.